sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 foo=123                # Initialize variable foo with 123
                        #   !warning! it will not work if you put spaces in there

-# we can then acces this variable content by putting a $ sign in front of it:
+# we can then access this variable content by putting a $ sign in front of it:

 echo $foo              # Print variable foo, sensitive to special characters echo ${foo}            # Another way to print variable foo, not sensitive to special characters